– this page as pdf –

 Barcharts

-Barcharts in Mondrian follow a vertical layout, not a horizontal layout.
-Thus the level-names can be printed in full length.
+Barcharts in Mondrian follow a vertical layout, not the traditional horizontal layout.
+Thus the category-names can be printed in full (in most cases).

-Besides standard selection and interrogation techniques, interactivity in a barchart comprises:
+Besides standard selection and interrogation techniques, interactivity in a barchart includes:

 • Reordering of levels via drag & drop (use <alt>-click on a bar or its text to drag)

-(Dropping between categories inserts, dropping on categories exchanges)
+(Dropping between categories inserts, dropping on categories exchanges categories)

 • Sort levels by